College Planning Committee

 - Assess institutional goals via an annual report

-- Review and propose revisions to the mission statement and Educational Master Plan
+- Review and propose revisions to the vision, mission and value statements and Educational Master Plan

-- Evaluate the six-year planning cycle within the context of the Educational Master Plan review
+- Evaluate the seven-year planning cycle within the context of the Educational Master Plan review

 Each shared governance group is asked to annually reflect on their processes through three targeted questions each spring.
 The results of the reflections are published in the annual Educational Master Plan Update and inform the college's planning processes.